 - New Zealand (age 18 to 30)

 The visa is valid for one year, and the work should be incidental.
 Your main objective should be to travel and enjoy the country.
-There is no way to extend this visa.
+There is no way to extend the Spain working holiday visa.

 The jobs you’ll be eligible for usually are seasonal work.
 These roles could include in tourist season bar staff, ski-lift operator, or picking fruit.
 You can only work for a maximum of three months in a single job.